jesse-ai/docs/docs/getting-started/README.md

 # Getting Started

-Getting started with Jesse is easy.
+Getting started with Jesse is already easy.
 We've also done our best to make it even easier for all operating systems.

 <!-- In case you already have the required stack installed on your environment, you can move on to the [package installation](./package-installation) page.   -->